Safe & Secure Shopping

 The most common form of kratom found online is kratom tea powder, also known as regular kratom powder.

+There is much debate online regarding kratom powder’s shelf life.
 From my experience, I have successfully stored kratom tea powder without any noticeable loss of potency for up to one year.
 Some blogs claim it only lasts 8-12 weeks, but I have a really difficult time believing that’s the case, as I’ve stored kratom for much longer than that many times.

 Other blogs claim kratom tea powder shelf life can last up to 2 years.
 If stored correctly, I don’t doubt it to be possible, especially if you freeze it, but more on that later.